duyhieunguyenle1/Delievery_Shop_Management/README.md

 git clone git@github.com:duyhieunguyenle1/Delievery_Shop_Management.git
 ```

+2. change username and password in connection/MyConnection following your username (default:root) and your password <b>of mysql</b>.
+URL too if your host set up differently

-2. open and then build it with netbeans
+3. open and then build it with netbeans

-3. Run file initDb.sql in folder icons_mysqlConnector
+4. Run file initDb.sql in folder icons_mysqlConnector

 - That file include create table schema and init admin account
 - Admin account include: